-Please discuss any issues that you are having in completing the coursework on time with me.
+Please send me an email to discuss any issues that you are having in completing the coursework on time.
 I am available to talk this over with you by appointment.

 Incomplete Policy:

 If you are unable to complete the coursework during the semester due to some catastrophic issue, you must contact me immediately to discuss your alternatives.